franklin02/ML-BDSO/version1.0/README.md

 ML-BDSO framework Developer: Dr. Yang Lu (P.E.)
 Associate Professor of Civil Engineering at Boise State University.
-Dr. Lu's expertise lies in hardened concrete properties prediction, long-term durability assessment, infrastructure material database management, material quality control, uncertainty quantification, and pavement evaluation.
-He has extensive experience in assessing performance measures and durability solutions for civil infrastructure materials.
+Dr. Lu's expertise lies in hardened concrete properties prediction, long-term durability assessment, infrastructure material database management, material quality control, uncertainty quantification, and pavement performance evaluation.

-His expertise in , and AI-driven performance modeling .
 He has developed multiscale homogenization frameworks, virtual testing platforms, and Bayesian inference-based optimization models.

 Copyright © 2024 Dr. Yang Lu.
 This software and accompanying documentation are licensed under the MIT License.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the